lerna-lite/lerna-lite/README.md

 Lerna-Lite itself is now also using [pnpm workspaces](https://pnpm.io/workspaces) with the `workspace:` protocol as well, woohoo 🎉

-We also strongly favor the use of the new opt-in flag [--sync-workspace-lock](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version#--sync-workspace-lock) to automatically update your lock file 🔒
+We strongly suggest the use of the new opt-in flag [--sync-workspace-lock](https://github.com/ghiscoding/lerna-lite/tree/main/packages/version#--sync-workspace-lock) to automatically update your lock file 🔒

 ---